About... Personius-Warne Studio

 All the very best of this holiday season,

-Today, while doing limited studio portraiture, Personius Warne Studio, is out on location, being the areas leading sports photographer specializing in team and individual photography along with photographing numerous pre schools in the area.
+Today, we no longer do studio portraiture as we have sold the building at 269 Baldwin Street and wish to thank everyone for their patronage for the last 100+.
+Personius Warne Studio is now doing all its photography on location, being the areas leading sports photographer, specializing in team and individual photography along with photographing numerous pre schools in the area.